imliuyzh/lfs101x-notes/chapter7.md

 ## Turning Off the Graphical Desktop

-Linux distributions can start and stop the graphical desktop in various ways.
 For the newer system-based distributions, you can stop the GUI desktop with the `telinit` command:

 ```
 $ sudo telinit 3